vercel/next.js/examples/with-stencil/README.md

 now
 ```

+> Choose `packages/web-app` as root directory when deploying.

 ## The idea behind the example

 Stencil is a compiler that generates Web Components (more specifically, Custom Elements).
 Stencil combines the best concepts of the most popular frameworks into a simple build-time tool.